 ‘If you’ve never heard about The Kelpies, then you’re probably not from Scotland.
 We’ve been hearing about them forever…and with good reason…’

 Seriously.
 When an extension was built to the Forth and Clyde Canals in Central Scotland, it was decided that a park would be built.
-A sculpture would be put in place as part of a new park that would connect communities within an area called Falkirk.
+A sculpture would be put in place as part of the park that would connect communities within Falkirk.
+The Kelpies are the result of this.

-Helix is the name of that park and has been open to the public since April 2014.
-In October 2015, the shiny new visitor centre opened and it helps to finish off the attraction and provide some background to the Kelpies structures, as well as a lovely gift shop and coffee shop because everyone needs coffee, right?
+Helix is the name of that park and it has been open to the public since April 2014.
+In October 2015, the shiny new visitor centre opened.
+This helps to finish off the attraction and provide some background to the Kelpies structures.
+As well as a lovely gift shop and coffee shop because everyone needs coffee, right?

 |Helix Park’s shiny new visitor centre|